apache/click/click/README.txt

 Welcome to the Click
 ====================

-Click is a J2EE web application framework featuring a Component and Page oriented design.
+Click is a J2EE web application framework featuring a Page and Component oriented design.
 Click is an open source project licensed using the Apache license.

-Comprehensive HTML documentation is provided under:
+Comprehensive HTML documentation is available online at:

-    webapps/click-documentation/index.html

-Or online at:

     http://click.sourceforge.net/

-To get started with the Click Examples see:

-    webapps/click-documentation/docs/examples.html

-To get started with building Click see:

-    webapps/click-documentation/docs/building.html
+This documentation is also available in the click-documentation.war file.

+Distributed Click JAR files include:

+   deploy/click-xx.jar        - Click runtime JAR including dependencies

+   deploy/click-xx-nodeps.jar - Click runtime JAR with no dependencies

+   deploy/click-extras-xx.jar - Click Extras JAR with no dependencies

+Example pre-built web appliations include:

+   deploy/click-blank.war

+   deploy/click-examples.war

 Click is built using the J2SE 1.4.2 and Ant 1.6.5.